mo3tazJ/mo3tazJ/README.md

 ### 📜 Certifications

-- Google IT Support (Google and Coursera, 2023)
+- Google IT Support Specialization (Google and Coursera, 2023)
 - Odoo Developer (EB Tech, 2024)
 - Intro to Machine Learning (Kaggle, 2024)
+- Introduction to Data Analytics (IBM and Coursera, 2024)
 - Python for Data Analysis: Pandas & NumPy (Coursera, 2024)
+- R Programming (The Johns Hopkins University and Coursera, 2025)
+- The Data Scientist’s Toolbox (The Johns Hopkins University and Coursera, 2025)
+- Getting and Cleaning Data (The Johns Hopkins University and Coursera, 2025)
 - Getting started with Flutter Development (Coursera, 2024)
 - Design smart home networks using Packet Tracer (Coursera, 2023)